 Dr. Peter Scoblic is a co-founder and principal of Event Horizon Strategies.
 He is also a fellow at Harvard’s Kennedy School, a senior fellow with the International Security Program at New America, and an instructor in Harvard’s Professional Development Program, where he teaches behavioral decision-making.

 Peter has published widely on strategic foresight, including in The New York Times, The Washington Post, Science, Harvard Business Review, and Foreign Affairs.
+He is the author of the forthcoming American Psychohistory (Simon & Schuster), an intellectual history of the quest to quantify decision-making and the effort to preserve a role for human judgment, from early attempts to optimize strategy under uncertainty to recent advances in artificial intelligence.
 His 2018 article on the CIA’s forecasting office won the Bobby R. Inman Award in Intelligence Studies, and his 2020 article “Learning from the Future” was anthologized in HBR’s 10 Must Reads on Organizational Resilience.

 Previously, he served as the executive editor of both The New Republic and Foreign Policy.
 He was also deputy staff director of the Senate Committee on Foreign Relations, where he worked on approval of the New START agreement and was the chief foreign policy speechwriter for Chairman John Kerry.
 In 2008, Viking Press published his book, U.S. vs. Them, an intellectual history of American foreign policy.